ddonny/simplecommerce/README.md

 ## Deployment

-For deployment, need to use 'build' directory after run:
+For deployment, need to use 'build' directory after run and set .env PUBLIC_URL to your published url, set appId and clientId for google login and facebook login (You need to set developer access for each account).

 ```
 yarn build